Staff Spotlight - Christine Henderson

 My favorite memory here, well there’s been a whole bunch.
 But, one of them would be looking through the telescope and seeing Jupiter.
 My favorite part of seeing Jupiter wasn’t actually seeing Jupiter, but seeing the four Galilean moons around it.
 It was just so breathtaking to see these moons so clearly.
-You could see the bands of colors on Jupiter as well.
+You could see the bands of colours on Jupiter as well.
 They were just suspended in space.
 I’ve seen pictures and seen it on screens, but seeing it in real life, they’re just there, suspended in space.
 I was like wow, this is real!

 What is your favorite thing about space?